 There are eight RACs, one for each jurisdiction and 11 IPA’s (see Advisory Groups).
 These groups can conduct an open call for applications, conduct a select tender or directly commission projects with a research provider.
 Should you have a project idea or just an interest in potential research opportunities relevant to one of the jurisdictions or IPAs please contact the relevant person from the Advisory Groups page.

 COLLABORATE is a funding mechanism by which the FRDC is trying to encourage industry sectors through IPAs, the jurisdictions and/or subprograms to invest together in projects addressing common priority areas.
 Basically, the FRDC will put funding into a project if a RAC, IPA and/or subprogram or multiples of these decide to invest in a project together, thereby reducing the impact on their budgets.
 Again if you have a project idea or can expand on a priority in an open call to address common issues across multiple sectors, jurisdictions or subprograms please contact the relevant people from the Advisory Groups page to discuss.

 Stakeholder priority setting

 In September and October the RACs and IPAs will meet to discuss and set priorities for the coming year.
 Following these meetings the FRDC will convene a workshop of advisory groups around October each year to discuss the developed priorities, align them and identify areas for potential collaboration.

 RACs and IPAs will also be able to further develop their priorities when they meet in March, July and October each year, or should a major issue arise, they will be able to progress research to deal with that issue.

-It is important to consider these documents in the preparation of your application.
-You will also need to consider the priorities of the relevant stakeholders.
+It is important to consider the following documents in the preparation of your application.
+You will also need to consider the priorities of the relevant stakeholders: